gerivanc/entropy-password-generator/README.md

 Entropy: 656.55 bits
 ```

-**Mode Combinations --length: --length** Here is the cherry on the cake you only set the length between 15 and 128.
+**Mode Combinations --length: --length**.
+In this mode, you find the 'cherry on top.'
+The length is set between 15 and 128.
 ```bash
 python3 entropy_password_generator/password_generator.py --length 32
 ```